Vegas overcomes Forsberg's hat trick, beats Nashville in OT

 Forsberg's three goals give him 501 career points.
 He is the third Nashville player to reach at least 500.
 He played in his 600th career game Friday at Anaheim and had a goal and two assists against the Ducks.

-Forsberg also extended his goals streak to three games.
+He has a team-record eight career hat tricks and nearly added a fourth goal early in overtime, but hit the left post.
+Forsberg extended his goals streak to three games.
 He has five goals and two assists in that span.

+“I got a good start,” Forsberg said of his performance Saturday.
+“I think our line was playing well.
+Everybody was playing well in the third.”

-Nashville went ahead 2-0 in the first period on goals by Forsberg and Jeremy Lauzon.
+Nashville took a 2-0 lead in the first period on goals by Forsberg and Jeremy Lauzon.
 Lauzon's was his first of the season, coming in his 28th appearance.
 It was his third career goal against Vegas.

+“I thought those two goals are just like minor mistakes by us,” Stone said.
+“I didn’t think they were controlling the game out by any means.
+So I thought actually we were getting the better chances.
+Even when we were down 2-0, I thought we were playing pretty hockey.
+For the majority game, I thought we were the better team.”

 The Knights cut the lead in half with 4:04 remaining when Kolesar redirected Daniil Miromanov's shot from the point.